ividrine/modern-express-api-sql/README.md

 ## About The Project

-A boilerplate/starter project for quickly building RESTful APIs using Node.js, Express, and Prisma.
-It is a flavor of [RESTful API Node Server Boilerplate](https://github.com/hagopj13/node-express-boilerplate) that provides type safety and works for relational databases among other things.
-It doesn't assume anything about how you will deploy to prod, but instead provides the tools to integrate your own CI/CD pipeline and deployments.
+Fork of [RESTful API Node Server Boilerplate](https://github.com/hagopj13/node-express-boilerplate) that adds type safety and works for relational databases.

 ## Prerequisites